 It all seemed happy enough at first.
 David’s aunt, Hedy Paige, describes the boys as “puppies” rolling all over the floor together: “They knew each other.
 They belonged to each other.”

 The physicality of their reunion is not accidental.
-The triplets were immediately taken back to their original state of physical closeness.
+They were immediately taken back to their original state of physical closeness.
 Emotional bonds begin to form in utero.
 Twins and triplets know the nearness of each other’s bodies from conception, sensing each other’s presence, never knowing a world apart.

 The film returns to the beginning of the triplet’s lives at the well-known and well-regarded Louise Wise Adoption Services in NYC.
 It is then that we discover they were together for the first 6 months of their lives: “3 bodies lying together.
 And then the coldness of deprivation.”